 Let be a random variable that can take only three values (, and ), each with probability .
-Then, is a discrete random variable.
+Then, is a discrete variable.
 Its support isand its probability mass function is

 You can read a thorough explanation of discrete random variables in the lecture entitled Random variables.

-Previous entry: Cross-covariance matrix
+Previous entry: Design matrix

 Next entry: Discrete random vector

-Most learning materials found on this website are now available in a traditional textbook format.
+Most of the learning materials found on this website are now available in a traditional textbook format.